BQEDeveloper/CoreApi-Angular-Sample/README.md

 # Angular Sample App

- A sample app demonstrating OAuth 2.0 and other features using Core API.This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.7.
+ A sample app demonstrating OAuth 2.0 and other features using Core API.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.7.

 ## Getting Started
   1. Clone the Core Angular Sample project on your local environment.